advance100/doc_webpack/long-term-caching.md

 ]
 ```

-The stats json contains a useful property `assetsByChunkName` which is a object containing chunk name as key and filename(s) as value.
+The stats JSON contains a useful property `assetsByChunkName` which is a object containing chunk name as key and filename(s) as value.

-> Note: It's an array if you emitting multiple assets per chunk.
-I. e. a javascript file and a SourceMap.
-The first one is your javascript source.
+> Note: It's an array if you are emitting multiple assets per chunk.
+I. e. a JavaScript file and a SourceMap.
+The first one is your JavaScript source.